mannizz65/thingsee-frontend/README.md

 To view your current location.
 The location will be displayed on the HomePage.

-## Tech used

-**Design and Development Tools:**

-- [(Expressjs)](https://expressjs.com/): Expressjs provides a robust set of features for building the web application.
-- [(Mongoosejs)](https://mongoosejs.com/): Mongoose is an ODM (Object Document Mapper) library for MongoDB and Node.js, simplifying interactions with MongoDB by providing a schema-based solution.
-- [(Momentjs)](https://momentjs.com/): The website relies on React as its primary JavaScript library for constructing the user interface.
-React is a widely adopted choice for crafting dynamic and engaging web applications.
-- [(Mongodb)](https://www.mongodb.com/): MongoDB is a popular NoSQL database that stores data in flexible, JSON-like BSON (Binary JSON) format.

 ## Project Management/Productivity Tools used

 **Code Editor:** - [(Visual Studio Code)](https://code.visualstudio.com/)